Top of the page

 In rare cases, jaundice may be caused by other things, such as an infection, a problem with the baby's digestive system, or a problem with the mom's and baby's blood types (Rh incompatibility).
 Your baby may have one of these problems if jaundice appears less than a day after birth.

-If a newborn has jaundice, his or her skin and the white part of the eyes will look yellow.
+If a newborn has jaundice, the skin and the white part of the eyes will look yellow.
 The yellow colour shows up first in the baby's face and chest, usually 1 to 5 days after birth.

 A baby whose bilirubin level is high may: